 Office of Community Corrections

-To support and expand the use of community sanctions in order to provide rehabilitation opportunities for Kent County offenders; promote the efficient use of jail/prison beds while protecting public safety; and examine the causes of repeated criminal behavior while facilitating collaboration among stakeholders and service providers.
+To support and expand the use of community sanctions in order to provide rehabilitation opportunities for Kent County offenders; promote the efficient use of jail and prison beds while protecting public safety; and examine the causes of repeated criminal behavior while facilitating collaboration among stakeholders and service providers.

-Community Corrections is funded primarily by grant monies obtained from the Michigan Departmetn of Corrections.
-Funding depends upon state approval of the budget, following a lengthy annual application process.
+Community Corrections is funded by grant monies obtained from the Michigan Department of Corrections.
+Funding depends upon state approval of the budget following an annual application process.

 - Decrease the prison commitment rate in Kent County.

 - Reduce recidivism which is defined by the State Board as probation violations, either technical or new sentence, resulting in a prison disposition.

 - Expand the use of jail diversion strategies to make more effective use of jail space.

 - Encourage community criminal justice stakeholder involvement in the development of the comprehensive community corrections plan.

 - Provide evidence-based programming in the community as an alternative to incarcerative sentences that will reduce future criminal activity for those that participate.